National Registration Center for Study Abroad

 Click Here to view the Scale of Levels

-Basic Course 20 lessons per week.
+20 lessons per week.
 Available for students at any level, beginning to advanced.
 Each lesson has a duration of 50 minutes.
 The courses take place in the morning, Monday-Friday.
-Self study in the multimedia learning center is available for all students, as are learning resources of all kinds: audio, video, and computer assisted language learning.
-These elements are all available for students to work independently.
+Available for all students is self study in the multimedia learning center, and audio, video and computer assisted language learning resources These elements are all available for students to work independently.

 Admissions & Academic Credit